cmotc/old_tox_wiki/FAQ.md

 (4.2).
 How do I compile Tox?
 ---------------------------
-You need to build and install libsodium.
+You need to build and install `libsodium`.

+On Mac OS X use [brew](http://brew.sh/) to install the dependencies

+    brew update
+    brew install libconfig libsodium

-Then just cd in the repo and:
+Then just cd in the repo and run

     mkdir build
     cd build
     cmake ..
     make

 (5).
 Community
 ==============